 September 20, 2016 – Firm partner Nick Carlin today filed a second complaint against The Honest Company, Inc., brought on behalf of a nationwide class of consumers contending that The Honest Company misleadingly labeled and marketed certain products as natural, when in fact those products contain synthetic, non-natural ingredients.
 This second lawsuit adds products not included in the firm’s first complaint on the same subject; it also covers products bought both online and in actual stores.
 Products listed in the latest complaint include Honest Shampoo and Body Wash, Honest Conditioning Detangler, Honest Bubble Bath, and Honest Dishwasher Packs.
 These products were marketed as natural, the complaint says, inducing consumers to pay a premium for and use the products on the false premise they were “honest” when in fact they not only contained non-natural ingredients, but in some cases contain chemicals rated as either highly or moderately hazardous by the Environmental Working Group.
 Any consumer who purchased and used Honest Company products between Sept.
-20, 2012 and the present may potentially be a class member and is encouraged to consult our firm’s investigative website.
+20, 2012 and the present may potentially be a class member.

 August 26, 2016 – Firm Partner Nicholas Carlin was appointed today Co-Lead Interim Class Counsel today by Federal District Court Judge John A. Kronstadt in the firm’s consumer class action against The Honest Company.
 The plaintiffs in that lawsuit contend that The Honest Company, founded in 2011 by celebrity Jessica Alba and others, falsely advertised non-natural products as “natural” and that its sunscreen was not effective.
 The case, Shane Michael v.
 Honest Company, Inc., Case No. 2:15-cv-07059, is pending in the Central District of California in Los Angeles.
 The court has set a further hearing in the matter for March 20, 2017.